Tunick/Tunik Name Origin

 The name "Tunik" is listed in A Dictionary of selected Jewish Names, by Benzion C. Kaganoff, Schocken Books, New York, 1977.
-It states "TUNIK (G) From a town near Minsk." (page 204).
+It states "TUNIK (G) from a town near Minsk." (page 204).
 The (G) refers to "Geographical, place names."

 JEWISH SURNAMES